javallone/regexper-static/README.md

 ### Working with the code

-Node and Ruby are required for working with this site.
-It is recommended to use rbenv or rvm to manage your Ruby installation, and configuration files are included to set the Ruby version and gemset.
+Node is required for working with this site.

-To start with, install the necessary dependencies for Node and Ruby:
+To start with, install the necessary dependencies:

-    $ bundle install
     $ npm install

 There are several gulp tasks available to build various parts of the site, but to get started you only need: